 FID

 FID stands for First Input Delay.
 This metric is a little more nuanced, but basically just refers to UX interactivity and responsiveness.
 A lower (better) FID score means that your page is responsive and reacts quickly to any user interaction.
-For example, when they press a button or click on a link, FID measures the time from the user action to the process beginning
+For example, when they press a button or click on a link, FID measures the time from the user action to the process beginning.

 Your website should make it very easy for the user’s browser to begin processing the action.
 If a user clicks on a button but it takes a few seconds for the action to begin, your FID score will be worse, as this has a negative effect on the user experience.